MissInterpret/mount-configuration/README.md

 - resources folder
 - file

-It is restricted to one source of each type but provides a variety of options which provides a high degree of flexibility.
+A variety of runtime arguments provide a high degree of flexibility and accessor functions for each source of configuration data through a single namespace.

 Additionally the `missinterpret.mount-configuration.file` namespace has primitive editing functions with file save capabilities and the `missinterpret.mount-configuration.env` namespace